Simultaneous determination of Hubble constant and cosmic baryon density: Forecasts for the synergy between FRBs and emerging probes: Data simulation

 \subsection{LSST-era SGL observations}

-SGL is a rare astronomical phenomenon where photons from a distant source are deflected by the gravity of intervening mass overdensities (e.g., galaxies, groups, clusters) as they propagate to Earth's detectors.
+SGL is a rare astronomical phenomenon in which photons from a distant source are deflected by the gravity of intervening mass overdensities (e.g., galaxies, groups, clusters) as they propagate to Earth's detectors.
 SGL time delays provide a geometric probe of the universe.
 When the background source exhibits intrinsic flux variability, monitoring the lensed images allows a measurement of the arrival time differences between multiple images \cite{Treu:2016ljm}.
-For a pair of images \(i\) and \(j\), this time delay is given by
+For a pair of images \(i\) and \(j\), the time delay is given by

 where \(\vec{\beta}\) and \(\vec{\theta}_i\) are the angular positions of the source and the image $i$, respectively, and \(\psi\) is the lensing potential.
 The cosmological information is encapsulated in the time-delay distance, defined as